Pistacia chinensis

 -

-An unattractive, almost gawky tree when young, Chinese pistache develops into an outstanding specimen tree with an umbrella-like crown.
-At maturity, this tree will achieve a height of 40 feet and a spread of 25 to 35 feet.
+An unattractive, almost gawky tree when young, the Chinese pistache develops into an outstanding specimen tree with an umbrella-like crown.
+At maturity, this tree will achieve a height of 35 feet and a spread of 20 to 30 feet.
 There are male and female trees.
 Its main branches may be upright to arching.
-Proper pruning when the tree is young is essential to create a symmetrical tree with good form.
+Proper pruning when the tree is young is essential to create a symmetrical tree.

 Chinese pistache has finely divided, lustrous green foliage during the summer months, and terrific fall color, plus exfoliating bark for winter interest.
 The fiery orange and red leaves make this Asian native one of the prettiest trees in autumn.
-Other than a requirement for well-drained soil, this plant will flourish in nearly every soil type.
-Transplant one into your landscape – you’ll be glad you did.
+The male and female flowers emerge in the spring before the leaves.
+They are dense or loose greenish clusters.
+The female flower, once pollinated, produces a red drupe that ripens to blue in October and is enjoyed by birds.

-Insect Disease and other Pest Problems: Once established, it becomes carefree with no serious pest problems.
+Insect Disease and other Pest Problems: Once established, it becomes carefree with no serious pest or disease problems.
+It may be susceptible to verticillium wilt.

 - Profile Video: